Alejogb1/job-board/blog-data/how-can-i-improve-spacy-ner-accuracy-on-tags-with-inconsistent-formats.md

 id: "how-can-i-improve-spacy-ner-accuracy-on-tags-with-inconsistent-formats"
 ---

-Alright, let's tackle this.
-Inconsistent formatting wreaks havoc on named entity recognition (NER), and I’ve certainly seen my share of it during past projects.
+Alright,  Inconsistent formatting wreaks havoc on named entity recognition (NER), and I’ve certainly seen my share of it during past projects.
 The problem isn’t that spaCy is fundamentally flawed; it’s that the underlying models are trained on specific, reasonably consistent patterns.
 When your input deviates wildly, accuracy takes a hit.
 Let's break down how to address this.

 First, let’s acknowledge that “inconsistent formats” is a broad issue.
 It could mean variations in spacing, capitalization, the use of punctuation, or even the presence of extra non-alphanumeric characters.
 We need to bring some order to the chaos before we even start tweaking spaCy.
 Think of it like this: if you gave a perfectly trained chess AI a board with extra pawns and moved pieces randomly, you wouldn't expect it to perform optimally.
 Same principle applies.